Sailfin snapper: Distribution and habitat

 The sailfin snapper is found in the eastern Indian Ocean and the western Pacific Ocean.
 In the Indian Ocean it occurs at the Rowley Shoals and near Broome, Western Australia.
 In the Pacific Ocean it is found east as far as Tonga and Fiji, north to the Ryukyu Islands and south to New Caledonia and the Great Barrier Reef.
 There are also records from the Mentawai Islands off western Sumatra and off the west coast of Thailand.
 It occurs at depths between 5 and 60 m.
 It lives in areas of sand near to reefs in lagoons and over outer reefs.

 Biology

 The sailfin snapper is typically encountered singly but adults aggregate to spawn along the outer edges of reefs.
 They forage in the sand for benthic crustaceans and molluscs as well as preying on fishes.

 Fisheries

-The sailfin snapper is targeted in mixed species fisheries throughout its range.
+The sailfin snapper is targeted in mixed-species fisheries throughout its range.
 In areas such as the Philippines it is known to be overfished, while in others, for example Palau, pressure is lighter.
+It is caught predominantly using handlines and bottom trawling.
 The juveniles appear in the aquarium trade.